Archbishop of Kuala Lumpur v Menteri Dalam Negeri

+Background

 The Herald was issued with three warning letters by the Malaysian Home Ministry before a show cause letter was sent to its publisher on 16 July 2007.
 A Home Ministry official told The Sun the first warning letter was dated 10 March 2007, with the second on 16 March 2007, and the third on 1 July 2007.
 The official pointed out that The Herald did not print out its printing or serial number properly and carried articles that were contrary to its publishing permit.
 According to the government, the Catholic Herald would have its publishing permit suspended if it went ahead and publish an editorial on the Permatang Pauh by-election.
 An official with the Malaysian Home Ministry's publication control and al-Quran text division said this was because an editorial on the by-election was a topic under current affairs and politics.
 Che Din Yusof, of the government's Publications Control and Al-Quran Texts Unit said that the "reminder" was not a show-cause letter but was issued because the newsletter "focused on political issues or figures" such as Anwar Ibrahim.

+The warnings were based on readings of the government’s 1986 directive which banned the use of certain terms in Christian printed publications.